Accueil

 4

-The GAFL unit is developing research on the genetics of fruit and vegetables to contribute to the ecological transition and meet the challenges of adapting horticultural systems to the reduction of synthetic inputs and climate change.
-The aim is to make genetic diversity a relevant and effective lever for increasing the capacity of fruit and vegetables to maintain quality production in the face of biotic and abiotic stresses in agro-ecological systems, in synergy with complementary technical levers from other disciplines.
+The aim is to make genetic diversity a relevant and effective lever for increasing the ability of fruit and vegetable crops to maintain high-quality production under biotic and abiotic stresses in agroecological systems, in synergy with approaches developed in other disciplines.

 article

-By: SLP
+By: MS